avilarino/article-preview-component/readme.md

-# Article Component - PRACTICE
+# Article Component
 ## :computer: Coded by :saxophone:-   Agustin Vilariño -  :saxophone:

 ### Welcome !!
-My name is Agustin Vilariño, i am software developer from Buenos Aires, Argentina :earth_americas: , yes ! the land of Lio Messi :soccer: .
+My name is Agustin Vilariño, i am software developer from :pushpin: Buenos Aires, Argentina :earth_americas: , yes ! the land of Lio Messi :soccer: .
 I love soccer, music and technology !
 It´s a pleseure to me if you wanna look my projects !!.
 Welcome to my Github  :wave: :wave: